Cub Scout | Scouts

 For many years, these phrases in the requirements for the

-ranks in Boy Scouts has been a matter for dispute and inconsistent
+ranks in the Scouts BSA program has been a matter for dispute and inconsistent

 application.
 The Guide to Advancement has